 This chapter provides instructions on how compare two files with DiffDog.
 The information enclosed here is applicable to most file types.
-However, if you intend to compare Microsoft Word documents and XML schemas, see also the following sections:

 |Note:||To compare ZIP-conformant files and Office Open XML (OOXML) files, run a directory comparison instead of a file comparison (since ZIP and OOXML files contain multiple files).
 Otherwise, if you attempt to compare ZIP-conformant files using a file comparison, DiffDog will prompt you to run a directory comparison instead.
 For more information, see Comparing Directories.|